Norwegian photographer Jonas Bendiksen explores the world of guest workers in the Arab Gulf oil states

 - Jonas Bendiksen

-Jonas Bendiksen was born in Norway in 1977.
-He began his career at the age of 19 as an intern at Magnum Photos’ London office, before leaving for Russia to pursue his own work as a photographer.
-Throughout the several years he spent there, Bendiksen photographed themes from the fringes of the former Soviet Union, a project that was published as the book Satellites (2006), as well as solo exhibitions internationally.
+Bendiksen was born in Norway in 1977.
+He began his career at the age of 19 as an intern at Magnum’s London office, before leaving for Russia to pursue his own work as a photojournalist.
+Throughout the several years he spent there, Bendiksen photographed stories from the fringes of the former Soviet Union, a project that was published as the book Satellites (2006).
+His most recent book The Last Testament from 2017 told the story of seven men who all claimed to be the biblical Messiah returned to earth.